Honors & Awards

 Key Award Honoring Compassionate Leaders in the Fight to End AIDS and Homelessness.
 Presented by Bailey House, New York, NY 2012

-Best Article of 1999, Awarded by the American Planning Association
+Best Article of 1999: In the Wake of Desegregation.
+Awarded by the American Planning Association

 Talmon International Prize for Scholarship in Family, Religion or Community